USPTO 2015–2025 USPTO PatentsView US Federal Government

 Frequently Asked Questions

-United States Department of Energy holds 32 US granted patents filed between 2015 and 2025, spanning 72 technology areas.
+United States Department Of Energy holds 32 US utility patents granted between 2015 and 2025, spanning 72 technology areas.

-United States Department of Energy's top technology area is G01N (INVESTIGATING OR ANALYSING MATERIALS BY DETERMINING THEIR CHEMICAL OR PHYSICAL PROPERTIES) with 6 patents.
-The company has filed patents in 72 CPC subclasses total.
+United States Department Of Energy's top technology area is G01N (INVESTIGATING OR ANALYSING MATERIALS BY DETERMINING THEIR CHEMICAL OR PHYSICAL PROPERTIES) with 6 patents.
+Grants appear in 72 CPC subclasses total.

-Is United States Department of Energy's patent filing rate increasing or decreasing?
+Is United States Department Of Energy's patent grant rate increasing or decreasing?

-United States Department of Energy's recent filing velocity is +600% compared to the prior five-year period.
-This indicates accelerating innovation.
+United States Department Of Energy's recent grant velocity is +425% compared to the prior five-year period (grant years, not application filing dates).
+This indicates accelerating grant output.

 All patent data comes from USPTO PatentsView, a public research dataset maintained by the United States Patent and Trademark Office covering US granted utility patents from 2015 to 2025.